 How do we buy property?

 We have a number of funds and lenders that understand what we do and how we do it.
-More recently we have attracted smaller cash investors who are looking for Sell and Lease Back Deals, as the return on the investment is greater than that of residential property.
-If we think we your property is investable an offer will be made.
-On acccepting our offer we will instruct solictors and if you choose a solictor from our panel of solicitors we will pay all fees and adminstration costs.
-We typically exchange with weeks, in some cases days, and agree a completion date.
-Its as simple as that.
-Obviously we go throught the normal due diligence – but we try and make selling your property a ‘breeze’.
+If we think your property is investable an offer will be made.
+On accepting our offer we will instruct solicitors and if you choose a solicitor from our panel of solicitors we will pay all fees and administration costs.
+We typically exchange with weeks, in some cases days, and agree on a completion date.
+It’s as simple as that.
+Obviously, we go through the normal due diligence – but we try and make selling your commercial premises a ‘breeze’.